-The perfect use for leftover turkey and vegetables.
-This “throw it all in the pot” soup is full of flavor, with just a bit of spice.
+Aguadito de Pavo, or Peruvian Turkey and Rice Soup is the perfect soup for Thanksgiving leftovers.
+Using shredded turkey, veggies and rice in a cilantro broth, this “throw it all in one pot” soup is full of flavor, with just a bit of spice.

 It wouldn’t be Peruvian if there wasn’t just a bit of spice!

-There are two main types of pepper pastes we use a lot of at our house.
+There are two main types of pepper pastes we use a lot at our house.

 Aji Amarillo- spicy and a bit sweet